htool-ddm/htool_documentation/docs/source/cpp_api/quickstart.rst

 Coefficient generator
 ---------------------

 A coefficient generator is defined by following the interface :cpp:class:`htool::VirtualGenerator`, and in particular :cpp:func:`htool::VirtualGenerator::copy_submatrix`.
-For example:
+For example, a user could define the following generator:

 .. code-block:: cpp